Knafeh: Künefe (Hatay, Turkey)

 Künefe is a variant of knafeh believed to have originated in Hatay Province, Turkey.
 It is filled with a mozzarella-like local Hatay cheese and coated in "a syrup made of water, sugar and lemon juice."
 In 2012, the EU Commission approved Antakya Künefesi, a variant of both kadayif and künefe, as a Protected Geographical Indication (PGI).
-It also received a geographic indication by the Turkish Patent and Trademark Office, both geographic indications specify that Hatay kunefe is made with 2 separately heated layers of pastry around the cheese.
+It also received a geographic indication by the Turkish Patent and Trademark Office.
+Both geographic indications specify that Hatay kunefe is made with two separately heated layers of pastry around the cheese.

 Dubai chocolate

-Dubai chocolate is a chocolate bar with a knafeh and pistachio filling.
+Dubai chocolate are chocolate bars with kadayif and pistachio filling.
 It was first produced by Fix Dessert in Dubai, but versions are now sold worldwide.
+While originally inspired by knafeh and first sold under the name "Can't Get Knafeh Of It".